web3privacy/docs/src/content/docs/contributors/index.md

 A *contributor* is anyone who helps us with the realization of our [Projects](#projects).

-Contributors are often grouped by their skills and interest in different [Workgroups](#workgroups) where they create a continuous activity, either for a single project or for some [shared resources](#shared-resources).
+Contributors are often grouped by their skills and interest in different Workgroups.

 Every frequent contributor has the opportunity to become a [Core Contributor](\core-contributors) and receive personal financial compensation for their efforts.